Ethiopia

 VAT is chargeable on:

-- a taxable supply of goods or services made by a registered person in Ethiopia, and
+• a taxable supply of goods or services made by a registered person in Ethiopia;

-- the importation of taxable goods and taxable services.
+• the importation of taxable goods and taxable services; and

 The VAT proclamation provides that a resident entity importing a service is required to account for ‘reverse VAT’ on the services.
 In this case, the resident entity is required to withhold and pay reverse VAT from the payments made to the non-resident service provider.

 A supplier of taxable goods and services is allowed to claim/deduct VAT paid (input tax) on importation or local purchase of goods and services.
 The claim is made through the monthly VAT returns by reducing the output VAT payable.
-Input tax is not allowed to be deducted unless a registered person is in possession of a valid tax invoice and uses the purchases for purposes of making taxable supplies.
+Input tax is not allowed to be deducted unless a registered person is in possession of a valid tax invoice and uses the purchases to make taxable supplies.

 Where a person supplies partly taxable and partly exempt supplies, input tax attributable to the taxable supplies is deductible in full while input tax relating to exempt supplies is not deductible.